 4. To Revamp a Yellow Gold Ring or Piece of Jewellery

-Rhodium-plating can be a great idea to revamp a piece of jewellery you are tired of or want to pass it on but the recipient doesn’t wear yellow gold.
+Rhodium-plating a piece of old jewellery can be a great idea to revamp it, whether because you are tired of it or you may want to pass it on but the recipient doesn’t wear yellow gold.

-I did just this with my yellow gold diamond engagement ring from my ex-husband.
-I had kept the ring as I didn’t want to dispose of it, it held many good memories for me, yet I wouldn’t feel right wearing the ring again.
-Our daughter quite liked the ring, but didn’t wear yellow gold.
+I did just this with my yellow gold diamond ring I had been given by my husband.
+Whilst I no longer wore the ring I had kept the ring, I didn’t want to dispose of it as it held many good memories for me.
+Our daughter quite liked the ring but didn’t wear yellow gold.
+So we had the ring rhodium-plated and gave it to her on her 21st Birthday.

 The Disadvantages of Rhodium-Plating